 Other Honorary Lifetime Members

 LeeAnn Russell (7/26/42-1/11/2017) had the longest running time on the SWG Board, serving a total of 30 consecutive years in every possible capacity.
 Russell loved the Guild and served as President in 1986-1987 and 2007-2008.
-She was also was Vice-President three times; Secretary twice; Treasurer two times; Director-at-Large eight times; Contest chair four times; and Historian from 1993-2016.
+She was also Vice-President three times; Secretary twice; Treasurer two times; Director-at-Large eight times; Contest chair four times; and Historian from 1993-2016.
 She joined the SWG in 1974 and took special pride and honor in preserving the Guild’s archives.
 In 1999 she was accorded the title of Honorary Life Member.
 An award-winning poet and photographer, she placed over 800 times in various contests.
 Her booklet, How to Write Poetry, From Ballad to Villanelle helped many poets.
-Russell passed January 11, 2017.
+Russell passed on January 11, 2017.

 The first anthology was put out by the Guild in 1995 under President Barbara Quin.